Will Robots Ever Be Used In Care? - Surewise

 Robots and AI are already being used in Japan for elder care to help with physical care, mobility, exercise, monitoring physical activity, detecting falls, feeding, bathing, and using the toilet Robotic nurse assistants are also being used in hospitals, homes, and care homes for the elderly.

-Telepresence robots are being used to communicate with patients remotely, and some robots are smart enough to point out specific health conditions from their patient’s voice or movements.
-Meanwhile, there have been case of AI-powered robots are also being used for elder companionship, such as ElliQ by Intuition Robotics.
+Telepresence robots are being used to communicate with patients remotely, and some robots are smart enough to point out specific health conditions from their patients’ voices or movements.
+Meanwhile, there have been cases of AI-powered robots also being used for elder companionship, such as ElliQ by Intuition Robotics.

 Additionally, computers are increasingly guiding decisions about elder care and tracking everything from toilet visits to whether someone has bathed.

-While robots and AI have the potential to the care sector, there are also some limitations to their use.
+While robots and AI have the potential for the care sector, there are also some limitations to their use.

 1. One challenge is that robots lack emotional engagement and human values, which can be important in health and social care.